everlyy/csgo-telnet/README.md

 # CSGO Telnet

-Little program to use the `-netconport` launch option in CS:GO for chat commands.
+Little program to use the `-netconport` launch option in CS:GO for chat commands and more.

+NOTE: This project isn't really made to be a "download and run" script.
+You have to know atleast some python to create your own script.

 # How to use